cicixgliamici/formal-quantum-validation/docs/CODE_STUDY_GUIDE.md

    what translator-correctness result is still absent?
 7. Why are Bell and fixed GHZ examples regressions rather than universal correctness claims?
+8. Which part of the transpilation path is formally certified, and which part remains numerical evidence?